How to make BuzzFeed-style Quizzes

 6. Easy to share

-So, now you know the magical formula to creating a BuzzFeed-style quiz?
+So, now you know the magic formula for creating Buzzfeed style how to quizzes.
 It’s really that simple!
-A quiz can become an interactive way to engage with your target audience without eating up on their time!
+A quiz can become an interactive way to engage with your target audience without eating upon their time!
 So, get going and create quizzes that will bring you results in your business!